-3. Explore your interests (whatever they may be).
+3. Explore their interests (whatever they may be)

 What’s your typical boy?
-You might imagine lots of cars, trains, trucks and airplanes.
+You might imagine lots of cars, trains, trucks, and airplanes.
 Maybe a science or engineering kit.
-And of course sports—soccer, baseball, hockey.
+And of course, sports like soccer, baseball, hockey.

-What if your son has no interest in any of that?
-What if his interests are so far away from your expectations?
-Whereas you imagined soccer practice, he’s much rather do theater or music.
+But what if your son has no interest in any of that?
+What if his interests are so far away from your own expectations?
+Whereas you imagined soccer practice, he’d much rather do theater or music.

-What if his interests seem strange to you, regardless of gender?
-He’s fascinated with vacuum cleaners or waterfalls or collecting rocks.
-Things you never knew would even interest kids.
+Or what if his interests seem strange to you, regardless of gender?
+He’s fascinated with vacuum cleaners or waterfalls or collecting rocks—things you never knew would even interest kids.

-Being moms of boys doesn’t mean assuming you’ll be a soccer mom or doing typical boy things.
-Our boys should be able to explore any interest, regardless of what they may be.
+Just because you’re a mom of boys, that doesn’t mean you’ll be a soccer mom or do typical boy things.
+Our kids should explore any interest, regardless of what they may be.
 Whether they fit into our expectations or hopes for them.
-Even if they’re so different from how we thought boys should be raised or expected to behave.

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.